rickumali/youtube-uploader-python3/README.md

 https://developers.google.com/youtube/v3/guides/uploading_a_video

-When I tried to make that `upload_video.py` work (early August 2024), I found that it written for Python 2.
-Further, it used some Python 2 techniques and referenced older libraries.
+When I tried to make that `upload_video.py` work (early August 2024), I found that it was written for Python 2.
+Further, and it used some Python 2 techniques and referenced older libraries.

 This code is a conversion that now runs on Python 3 with a requirements.txt file that brings in the right libraries.